SignalHub-Ecosystem/radiowitness-web/assets/README.md

 # RadioWitness
 Immutable, peer-to-peer archiving and distribution of police radio calls.
 Authors use [Software-Defined Radios](https://sdr.osmocom.org/trac/wiki/rtl-sdr) and [Dat Archives](https://datproject.org/) to record local police radio.
 Publishers seed archives from Authors and then re-distribute them to larger audiances.
-Other rolse arise too, such as Studios who synthesize *raw* radio data archives into archives of audible speech, and Indexers who aggregate metadata on individual radio calls.
+Other rolse arise too, such as Studios who synthesize radio archives into archives of audible speech, and Indexers who aggregate metadata on individual radio calls.
 Stop by [#radiowitness on freenode](https://webchat.freenode.net/) and say hi.

 ## Dependencies
 Install [node & npm](https://nodejs.org/en/download/) then [rustc & cargo](https://www.rust-lang.org/en-US/install.html) as well.